 There is no doubt that Warmack has the ability to start immediately in the NFL.
-He is a road grader in the ground game who is extremely reliable as a pass-protector.
-It shouldn't be long before Warmack is playing in Pro Bowls.
 Some project him to go in the top 10 and think he is the best guard prospect to enter the draft in a long time.

 8/24/12: Chance Warmack enters his senior season having started two seasons at guard for the Crimson Tide.
 He is a powerful road grader who did an excellent job of opening up holes for the Alabama running game in 2011.
 The senior could see his stock rise over the 2012 season.